ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 Clinical efficacy and safety

-The primary efficacy endpoint was change from Baseline to Week 16 (during RCP) in haemoglobin level.
+The primary and secondary efficacy endpoints were assessed at Week 16.
+The primary efficacy endpoint was change from baseline to Week 16 (during RCP) in haemoglobin level.
 Baseline was defined as the average of measurements prior to the first dose of pegcetacoplan (at the beginning of the run-in period).
-Key secondary efficacy endpoints were transfusion avoidance, defined as the proportion of patients who did not require a transfusion during the RCP, and change from Baseline to Week 16 in absolute reticulocyte count (ARC), LDH level, and FACIT-Fatigue scale score.
+Key secondary efficacy endpoints were transfusion avoidance, defined as the proportion of patients who did not require a transfusion during the RCP, and change from baseline to Week 16 in absolute reticulocyte count (ARC), LDH level, and FACIT-Fatigue scale score.

 A total of 80 patients entered the run-in period.
-At the end of the run-in period, all 80 were randomised, 41 to ASPAVELI and 39 to eculizumab.
+At the end of the run-in period, all 80 were randomised, 41 to pegcetacoplan and 39 to eculizumab.
 Demographics and baseline disease characteristics were generally well balanced between treatment groups (see Table 2).
-A total of 38 patients in the group treated with ASPAVELI and 39 patients in the eculizumab group completed the 16-week RCP and continued into the 32-week open-label period.
-Because of adverse reactions of haemolysis, 3 patients were discontinued from the ASPAVELI group during the RCP.
-Two out of 41 patients in the ASPAVELI group needed the dose adjustment to 1 080 mg every 3 days.
+A total of 38 patients in the group treated with pegcetacoplan and 39 patients in the eculizumab group completed the 16-week RCP and continued into the 32-week open-label period.
+In total, 12 of 80 (15%) patients receiving pegcetacoplan discontinued due to adverse events.
+Per protocol 15 patients had their dose adjusted to 1 080 mg every 3 days.
+Twelve patients were evaluated for benefit and 8 of the 12 patients demonstrated benefit from the dose adjustment.

 Table 2.
 Patient baseline demographics and characteristics in Study APL2-302: